This Is How You Can Make Shipping Heavy Equipment Overseas Easy

 But it isn’t that easy.

-Something as simple as a ball bearing can be classified as a military good if it can be used in both civilian and military vehicles.
+A ball bearing can be classified as a military good if it can be used in both civilian and military vehicles.
 Now you see where it gets confusing.

 In addition, you also have to consider several other factors like: